Oletha Faust-Goudeau: Kansas Senate

 In 2008, Faust-Goudeau was elected to the Kansas Senate, representing the 29th District (Wichita) -- becoming, upon inauguration in 2009, the first African-American woman in the state senate's history, and one of the only two African-Americans in the Kansas Senate (as of January 2016).
 She is currently Senate Assistant Minority Leader.

 She was re-elected by wide margins in 2012, 2016 (unopposed), and 2020, when she received 71.1% of the vote.

 Her 29th Senate district—predominantly inner-city central/north-central and northeast Wichita—includes most of the minority neighborhoods—and the city's poorest people, along with its richest.

 Positions

 Faust-Goudeau characterizes herself as a "Republicrat," representing her district's voters regardless of party.
 Senate Minority Leader Anthony Hensley has characterized her as "the strongest pro-family legislator in the Legislature," building her career chiefly on helping families and children.

-Faust-Goudeau's chief activity has been in protecting rights and services for seniors, the disabled, and children—including children in state custody—and in promoting business/development interests.
+Faust-Goudeau's chief activity has been in protecting rights and services for seniors, the disabled, children, and the poor.—including children in state custody—and in promoting business/development interests.
 Some legislation which Faust-Goudeau introduced, which became law: